ArafatRama/FCM_Thesis/README.md

 ## Requirements

 - R 4.5.1
-- Git LFS for downloading the ECB yield-curve dataset.
 - RStudio is optional, but the included `Code/code.Rproj` file makes it the easiest way to open the project.
 - An account with the Human Mortality Database, with access to the England and Wales and Ireland datasets.
 - The local input files listed under **Data files** below.